Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/DATA-STRICTNESS.md

 ## DateTime

 All API endpoints with date/time properties should require both the date and time, not just a date.
-The data should include the timezone and should always be transmitted in ISO format.
+The data should include the timezone/offset.
+See [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339) for detailed guidance on proper formatting of `datetime` type fields.

 ## Case Sensitivity